-The regulations for this programme are the available on the BU Website: Courses | Bournemouth University
+The regulations for this programme are the University's Standard Postgraduate Admission Regulations.

 PROGRESSION ROUTES

 Recognition arrangements provide formally approved entry or progression routes through which students are eligible to apply for a place on a programme leading to a BU award.
 Recognition does not guarantee entry onto the BU receiving programme only eligibility to apply.
 In some cases, additional entry criteria such as a Merit classification from the feeder programme may also apply.
 Please see the recognition register for a full list of approved Recognition arrangements and agreed entry criteria.